Home

 Pausing or breaking upload

-Requesting amount of bytes successfully saves on server side
+Requesting amount of bytes successfully saves on the server-side

 REPORT /Folder/LargeFile.zip HTTP/1.1